 How to Start A Mindfulness Practice

 Developing a meditative mind takes time, and in some ways, it's like learning a new language.
 You'll need awareness, the ability to accept feeling awkward and uncomfortable, and some structure to become fluent.
-Here are some tips on kicking off the endeavour:
+Here are some tips on kicking off the endeavor:

 1.It may not feel relaxing at first.

-A research review looking at 83 studies on meditation found that about 65 percent of them reported at least some "meditation-adverse events" such as anxiety and gastrointestinal upset.
+A research review looking at 83 studies on meditation found that about 65 percent of them reported at least some "meditation adverse events" such as anxiety and gastrointestinal upset.
 That's because sitting with your thoughts can bring up some difficult emotions, said Melinda Nasti, holistic therapist and director of spiritual wellness at Northwell Health in New York.

 2.Try using meditation apps.